 For students who plan to enter the U.S. on an F-1 or J-1 student visa, certificates of eligibility (Form I-20 or DS-2019) for obtaining the visas cannot be issued until the student has proven ability to provide full financial support for the entire stay at SF State.
 A financial statement must show that the student has the cost of living and studying at SF State for two semesters in deposit at a financial institution in the U.S. or foreign country.
 The date on the financial statement must be no more than 12 months from the start of the application term.
 For fall semesters, financial statements must be dated no earlier than August of the previous year.
 The cost of living and studying at SF State for two semesters are shown on the costs section of this site.

 Students who are studying at other U.S. institutions and have valid visas may be able to transfer to SF State without applying for a new visa, but they still need to submit a financial statement.

-A letter on the financial institution's letterhead, signed and dated by the institution's appropriate officer must be submitted with the SF State Financial Statement form available at www.sfsu.edu/~admisrec/forms/ugradforms/fs.pdf.
+Proof of funding signed and dated by the financial institution's appropriate officer must be submitted with the SF State Financial Affidavit form available at www.sfsu.edu/~admisrec/forms/ugradforms/fs.pdf.
 The form may be submitted by fax, email attachment, or mail.